OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 - Documenting the explicit and non-explicit sharing of personal data
 - Documenting Sensitive PI Categories

-Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (PI Controller) and recipient (PI Subject) as proof of consent.
+Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (PI Controller) and recipient (PI Principal) as proof of consent.

-### 2.2 MVCR Conformance Profiles
+### 2.2 MVCR Modes of Conformance

-The term 'minimum' in the MVCR refers to the least amount of data required to make an open, compliant, and explicit consent record viable for a number of different contexts, defined by:
+The term 'minimum' in the MVCR refers to the least amount of data required to make a consent receipt  open, compliant, and explicit consent record viable for a number of different contexts, defined by:
-* A) the PI Controller, implied and self-asserted (MINIMUM MVCR)
+* A) MINIMUM MVCR - Defned by the PI Controller, implied and self-asserted
-* B) and/or Explicit Consent - defined by explicit reference to authoritative policy i.e. regulation,
+* B) Explicit MVCR -  is  in reference to  ISO 29100 Framework section 4, defined by being a machine readable Explicit consent
-* C) and/or Explicit Sharing of PI to specified 3rd Party, ref contract of sharing - defined by scope requirements
-* D) and/or defined by scope, i.e. attribute level permissions - defined by controller, regulation,  PI Subject (Like UST), regulation and or a specific technical requirement.
+* C) Compliant MVCR - Explicit consent mapped to notice and consent regulatory requirements and privacy controls; Typically Trust frameworks and trust network operators

 The receipt has the Consent Type field in which the scope can be defined as 'MINIMUM MVCR' 'Explicit', 'Compliant' , Consent Type.
-Explicit indicates conformance with the MVCR explicit requirements, complaint is for linking to jurisdictional or domain specific notice requirements, and 3rd party explicit is for granular sharing consent requirements.

-MINIMUM MVCR is for all types of implied or expressed consent, but has no compliance claims besides proof of consent.
-Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table) A consent type can be created as a profile and externally referenced here.  i.e. published on Customer Commons  for a UST Terms Set.
+MINIMUM MVCR is intended to map to  all legacy types of implied or expressed consent and has no compliance claims besides proof of consent.
+Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table) A consent type can be created as a profile and externally reference .  i.e. UST Defined Consent Type  - NO 3rd PARTY SHARING

 For the MINIMUM MVCR ONLY goto section 6.2.
-MINIMUM MVCR CONFORMANCE GUIDE
+MINIMUM MVCR CONFORMANCE, GUIDEANCE & EXAMPLE

 (Editors Note: v0.8 has  discussed and is close to a consensus for MINIMUM MVCR, which has been the focus of the consent receipt generator (http://api.consentreceipt.org) and the testing for drafting this v0.8.  (put in URL of Kantara demo - here )